MSc Clinical and Health Psychology / Overview

-We require an honours degree (minimum Upper Second) or overseas equivalent in psychology.
+We require an honours degree (min 2:1) with evidence of attaining min 2:1 in all BSc research modules and dissertation or overseas equivalent in psychology.
 A degree in which psychology forms a major component may be acceptable.
 Each case will be judged on an individual basis.
-In addition to two academic references and detailed academic transcripts, all applicants must also:
+In addition to two academic references and detailed academic transcripts, you must also:

 - Outline an idea for an original research project within the topic of clinical or health psychology that has not been previously been conducted.
 This need not be a project that you would undertake within an MSc, but is intended to demonstrate your ability to identify a research question and appropriate methodology.
-When evaluating this, we pay particular attention to your research question and whether the methods you have selected are appropriate (max word count 250).
+When evaluating this, we pay attention to your research question and whether the methods you have selected are appropriate (max 250 words).

-- List any relevant work or research experience you have had (max word count 50).
+- List any relevant work or research experience you have had (max 50 words).

 Applications will be held and assessed together at academic review panels (PDF).
 Depending on the number of offers made following the final review panel we may continue to accept applications and impose a new closing date or place any late applications on a waiting list.

-The panel will look for strong grades in research methods/statistics units (usually a minimum of 2.1) to support your application.
+The panel looks for strong grades in research methods/statistics units (usually a min of 2.1) to support your application.
 If your course does not included dedicated research methods/statistics units, please provide details of which parts of your degree programme have included research methods, and details of your grades.